As a Vision Australia Library member you can access your reading materials from the i-access Library catalogue in a variety of ways.

 VA Connect App

-The free VA Connect App automatically connects you to the online library catalogue using your smartphone, tablet, or other compatible device.
+The free VA Connect App automatically connects you to the online library catalogue using your smartphone, iPad, tablet, or other compatible device.
 It is easy to download and use.

 Download the app

 You can download the VA Connect App for your suitable device here:

 The Envoy Connect is a small, simple-to-use audiobook player which can hold up to twenty books and is designed for people who cannot use a smart product.
 Books need to be downloaded to the Envoy using the i-access Kiosk downloading software which connects to the i-access library catalogue.
 The Envoy Connect can be purchased from the Vision Australia Shop

 The i-access Kiosk software allows you to easily choose the titles to be added or removed on the computer.
 If you also have a portable Envoy Connect player, you can download audio books directly to the player.
 Download the Kiosk software here.

 Library members can use their own devices to read library materials.
 This may include:

 - DAISY players using the Kiosk software or i-access Library to manage titles